 C. A. Roberts Elementary School

-- C. A. Roberts Elementary School's student population of 679 students has stayed relatively flat over five school years.
+- C. A. Roberts Elementary School's student population of 725 students has grown by 13% over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 - C. A. Roberts Elementary School is ranked within the top 30% of all 2,188 schools in Georgia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 16:1 has stayed the same over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (GA)|

 |Reading/Language Arts Test Scores (% Proficient)|